Acadian House (Guilford, Connecticut): Description and history

 The Acadian House is located in a residential setting just northeast of the town center of Guilford, on the south side of Union Street near its junction with Market Place.
 It is a 2 1/2-story timber-framed structure, with a gabled roof, large central chimney, and clapboarded exterior.
-Its main facade, oriented at an angle to the street, is three bays wide, with a central entrance framed with simple moulding and topped by a fourlight transom window.
+Its main facade is oriented at an angle to the street.
+It is three bays wide with a central entrance framed with simple moulding and topped by a four-light transom window.
 The windows on either side of the entrance are placed asymmetrically.
 The rear slope of the roof extends to the first floor, giving the house a saltbox shape.
-The chimney has an unusual T shape, the result of an expansion after the house was built.
+The chimney has an unusual T shape, the result of a later expansion.

-The oldest portion of the house was built about 1670 by Joseph Clay.
-Clay's grandson inherited the property in the 18th century, but vacated the house for a more modern one in 1726.
-The house has its name because a family of Acadians from Grand Pré were settled in the house following their 1755 deportation from Nova Scotia.
+The oldest portion of the house was built around 1670 by Joseph Clay.
+The house has its name because a family of Acadians from Grand Pré settled in it following their 1755 deportation from Nova Scotia.